 We are writing this letter to provide input on the proposed rule on the enhancement and standardization of climate-related disclosures for investors (S7-10-22), published on March 21, 2022.
-We commend the SEC's efforts, and we welcome the proposed rule as a critical first step to forward the Commission's promised focus on climate-related financial risk.
-However, for reasons we will elaborate below, we believe the rule would be greatly strengthened by inclusion of disclosures regarding Indigenous and tribal peoples' rights risks where Indigenous and tribal peoples are directly or indirectly impacted by listed companies' operations, business models, transition risk mitigation plans, and greenhouse gas emissions.
+We welcome the proposed rule, as a critical first step to forward the Commission's promised focus on environmental, social, and governance (ESG) frameworks.
+However, we urge the Commission to include disclosures regarding Indigenous Peoples' rights risks where Indigenous Peoples are directly or indirectly impacted by listed companies' operations, business models, transition risk mitigation plans, and emissions.